tuak123ax/FireChat/README.md

 This is a chat appication for Android.
-You can send message and picture for your friends.
+You can send messages and pictures for your friends.
 Language: Java
 Technologies:
 - Using Firebase Authentication to make signin and signup screen.